This month we want to highlight one of this country’s defining musical institutions: The Blues.

 This podcast expands on some of the exhibit’s lesser known Florida blues musicians by presenting recordings captured live from the Florida Folk Festival stage alongside more intimate performances documented by Florida folklorists working in the field.
 Everything from “Diamond Teeth” Mary and Willie Green’s bawdy blues, to Roy Bookbinder’s finger-style rags, Johnny Brown’s slide, Emmett Murray’s electric guitar, and Moses Williams’ diddley bow.
 Performers Ida Goodson, Ella Mae Wilson and Richard Williams, Charles Atkins, and Robert Dennis—it is all here.

 For more information on Florida’s Got the Blues and museum hours of operation, contact the Museum of Florida History at 850-245-6400.
-To conduct research on, or obtain copies of recordings from, the Florida Folklife Collection, contact the State Archives of Florida by using the “contact us” link at the top of any page on the Florida Memory Web site or by dialing 850-245-6700.
+To conduct research on, or obtain copies of recordings from, the Florida Folklife Collection, contact the State Archives of Florida by using the [contact us link] or calling 850-245-6700.
 In the meantime it’s our genuine pleasure to give you a real case of the blues!
 Thanks for listening.